 1. Automate & Schedule What You Can

-There’s an array of tools you can use to automate different features of your business.
+You can use an array of tools to automate different features of your business.
 From social media to email campaigns, automation tools can help you streamline your schedule.

 Set up an automatic response to go out when someone contacts you via email or messenger.
 Inform them that you’ve received their inquiry and will be in touch during regular business hours.